moorepants/DelftBicycleDataViewer/README.rst

 Dependencies
 ------------

-- Matlab
+- Matlab: At least version 6.5 for the videoIO dependency.
-- videoIO r531 by Gerald Dalley http://sourceforge.net/projects/videoio/
+- videoIO r531 by Gerald Dalley http://sourceforge.net/projects/videoio/.
+If
+  running on Windows, it is easiest to download the precompile binaries, and simply add the folder to your Matlab path.

 Data
 ----